blue-build/cli/README.md

 # BlueBuild

-This is my personal project trying to create a more conise version of the [starting point](https://github.com/ublue-os/startingpoint/tree/template) repo all condensed into a single Rust based CLI tool.
+This project attempts to create a more concise version of ublue starting point all condensed into a single Rust based CLI tool.

 ## Installation